-ABSTRACT:
+Abstract:

-Reproduction of a computer is a decisive technology which plays a crucial role in several areas in science and engineering.
-Shifting the work from logical computing market to the big business high-performance computer market is see in companies working on HPC (High Performance Computing) where the furthermost demand is for money-making of midrange performance computers.
-An important element for developing High Performance Computing is time to solution.

-Two main factors of metric are human effort which requires in developing the software simultaneously time spent by machine for the execution.
-Till date study of first component has been little experiential, the human endeavor required and the effects of approaches and the process that may be used to minimize it.

-This paper describes the problems or challenges which are addressed in a sequence and a survey is presented since beginning of parallel computing up to the use of present state-of-art multi-core processors.
+Reproduction of a computer is a decisive technology that plays a major role in several areas in science and engineering.
+The companies which are working on HPC (High Performance Computing) are simply shifting their work from the logical computing market toward the big business high-performance computer market where the furthermost demand is for money-making of midrange performance computers.
+In developing High Performance Computing software, time to solution is an important metric.
+This metric is comprised of two main components: The human effort required developing the software, plus the amount of machine time required to execute it.
+To date, little experiential work has been made to study the first component: the human endeavor required and the effects of approaches and practices that may be used to reduce it.
+In this paper, we describe a sequence of studies that address this problem and a survey is presented since beginning of parallel computing up to the use of present state-of-art multi-core processors.